South Island: Culture and identity

-At the 2018 New Zealand census, 84.8 percent of South Islanders identified as of European ethnicity, 10.0 percent as Māori, 8.7 percent as Asian, 2.9 percent as Pacific Peoples, 1.2 percent as Middle Eastern/Latin American/African, and 1.4 percent as another ethnicity (mainly 'New Zealander').
-Totals add to more than 100% since people may identify with multiple ethnicities.
+At the 2023 census, 82.8% of South Islanders identified as European (Pākehā), 11.3% as Māori, 3.4% as Pacific peoples, 10.5% as Asian, 1.6% as Middle Eastern/Latin American/African, 1.4% as other ethnicities.
+Percentages add to more than 100% as people can identify with more than one ethnicity.

+Europeans form the majority in all districts of the South Island, ranging from 75.9% in Christchurch City to 92.1% in the Waimakariri district.

-The proportion of South Islanders born overseas was 21.4%.
+The proportion of South Islanders born overseas at the 2018 census was 21.4%.
 The most common foreign countries of birth are England (22.0% of overseas-born residents), Australia (8.8%), the Philippines (7.9%), Mainland China (6.5%) and India (5.4%).

 Around 48.6 percent of South Islanders affiliate with Christianity and 3.1 percent affiliate with non-Christian religions, while 45.8 percent are irreligious.
 Anglicanism is the largest Christian denomination in the South Island with 12.7 percent affiliating, closely followed by Catholicism at 12.1 percent and Presbyterianism at 11.7 percent.
+These figures are somewhat skewed between the regions of the south, due largely to the original settlement of southern cities (Dunedin, for example, was founded by Scottish Presbyterians, whereas Christchurch was founded by English Anglicans).

 Urbanisation

-There are 15 urban areas in the South Island with a population of 10,000 or more:
+The South Island is sparsely populated and still predominantly rural areas or nature reserves.
+However, there are 15 urban areas in the South Island with a population of 10,000 or more:

 Economy

 The South Island economy is strongly focused on tourism and primary industries like agriculture.
 The other main industry groups are manufacturing, mining, construction, energy supply, education, health and community services.

-The subnational gross domestic product (GDP) of the South Island was estimated at NZ$68.02 billion in the year to March 2019, 22.4% of New Zealand's national GDP.
-The subnational GDP per capita was estimated at $59,254 in the same period.
+The subnational gross domestic product (GDP) of the South Island was estimated at NZ$78.94 billion in the year to March 2022, 21.9% of New Zealand's national GDP.
+The subnational GDP per capita was estimated at $65,875 in the same period.

 Energy

-The South Island is a major centre for electricity generation, especially in the southern half of the island and especially from hydroelectricity.
+The South Island is a major centre for electricity generation, especially in the southern half of the island, and especially from hydroelectricity.
 In 2010, the island generated 18.01 TWh of electricity, 41.5% of New Zealand's total electricity generation.
-Nearly all (98.7%) of the island's electricity is generated by hydroelectricity, with most of the remainder coming from wind generation.
+Nearly all (98.7%) of the island's electricity is generated by hydroelectricity, primarily from the Waitaki, Clutha, and Manapouri schemes, with most of the remainder coming from wind generation.
+While the majority of electricity is consumed within the island, a significant percentage is exported to the North Island via the HVDC Inter-Island link.